 Limited Edition Photography Prints

 I have been a strong advocate against the “limited edition” print for many years.
-As you have probably noticed I do not offer “limited editions”.
-In this day and age of computers, digital files, cloud storage, and perpetual information, the actual limiting of physical prints is a non enforceable proposition.
+As you have probably noticed, I do not offer “limited editions”.
+In this day and age of computers, digital files, cloud storage, and perpetual information, the actual limiting of physical prints is a non-enforceable proposition.
 That is to say, it is bogus.
 It is used as a marketing ploy for the sole purpose of raising the price of prints.
-In other words, it’s an attempt at cleaver marketing to get you to pay more.
-Some times a lot more.
+In other words, it’s an attempt at clever marketing to get you to pay more.
+Sometimes a lot more.

 Let me explain

 I realize the following information may indeed upset some photographic artists.
-Truthfully, it may make them down right angry.
+Truthfully, it may make them downright angry.
 That is not the purpose of this information.
-Though I would hope they realize the faulty nature of the limiting of editions if they practice such methods.
+Though I would hope they realize the faulty nature of limiting of editions if they practice such methods.

-As a photographer, print maker, and small business person who is in the business of selling prints, I know exactly how to limit a number of prints from a specific image.
+As a photographer, print maker, and small business person who is in the business of selling prints, I know exactly how to limit the number of prints from a specific image.
 Whether the original was captured on film or with a digital camera and the original resides on a memory card or computer hard drive.
 You limit the number by physically destroying the original after the predetermined number of prints have been made.
 That is, buy destroying the negative, or deleting the original image file and “all” copies.
 Destroy and delete.
 That it.
-That is how you guarantee a limited number of a print.
-I am here to tell you, that is not what is done.
+That is how you guarantee a limited number of prints.
+I am here to tell you that is not what is done.

 So what is the big deal with “limited editions”?
 The big deal is, those who make claims to their art as “limited” believe potential customers, clients, and collectors, will pay more if they believe it is limited.
 The thing is, they are right.
 Limited edition prints are always more expensive than non-limited edition prints.
 Are they worth more because they are better?
 No. Are they worth more because there is a limited supply of them?
-Here is where the “slight of hand” takes place.
-Artwork, of most any kind can be (and rightfully so) more valuable if there are limited editions of the art.
-So why wouldn’t limited edition prints be worth more than non-limited edition prints.
+Here is where the “sleight of hand” takes place.
+Artwork, of most any kind, can be (and rightfully so) more valuable if there are limited editions of the art.
+So why wouldn’t limited edition prints be worth more than non-limited edition prints?
 In theory, they could be.
 But one does not deal in “theory” when purchasing art, or at least they shouldn’t.
 Owners of such art need to know that in fact the “limited edition” art they are purchasing is truly limited.
 How do they know this?
-The artists says so.
+The artist says so.
 Period, end of discussion.
-Hmm, does that sound like an explanation based in facts, or one based in, “just because I say so”.
+Hmm, does that sound like an explanation based on facts, or one based on, “just because I say so”?

-To fully understand the bases of the limited edition one should have a good understanding of how it began.
+To fully understand the basis of the limited edition, one should have a good understanding of how it began.

 Historical Context

 The limited edition in photography is inherited from artistic tradition.
 The entire idea of the “limited edition” is a concept borrowed from the world of fine art printmaking.
 The “original” was a plate or stone marked on or carved on by the artist.
-Marking on or into this printing surface (typically wood, limestone, or copper) the artist made a printing plate.
-Prints were then made from this one of a kind plate, using the wood, stone, or metal plate as an ink delineator.
+Marking on or into this printing surface (typically wood, limestone, or copper), the artist made a printing plate.
+Prints were then made from this one-of-a-kind plate, using the wood, stone, or metal plate as an ink delineator.
 Not dissimilar to the way a modern day rubber stamp is used.
 The process of applying ink to the printing plate, wiping it off, pressing it onto the surface (such as paper) to receive the ink to make “the print” – all done with repetition would physically begin to wear down the plate.
-The more prints that were squeezed and pulled from the printing plate the more the resulting image would suffer.
-Editions of such prints were numbered because the physical materials in which to make images were themselves limited.
-They would simply wear out beyond the point in which they could continue making prints.
-At this point they were worthless and would be thrown away.
-If by chance the artists wanted to make more prints they would have to physically carve another plate.
-Since no two plates could ever be hand carved exactly the same the result would be a slightly different print from the new plate.
+The more prints that were squeezed and pulled from the printing plate, the more the resulting image would suffer.
+Editions of such prints were numbered because the physical materials from which to make images were themselves limited.
+They would simply wear out beyond the point at which they could continue making prints.
+At this point, they were worthless and would be thrown away.
+If by chance the artists wanted to make more prints, they would have to physically carve another plate.
+Since no two plates could ever be hand-carved exactly the same the result would be a slightly different print from the new plate.

 One other point dealing with historical context.
 No photographic print is an “original” as compared to a “reproduction”.
 All photographic prints are technically reproductions.
 Some with a small amount, others with a large amount of manipulation from the original scene as captured.
 This is not good or bad, it is simply how photography works.
 This is the case be it film or digital.
 Remember, Ansel Adams manipulated negatives of his photographs greatly, and with great success.